vinceskahan/junk/README.md

 ### (6) test that the passwordless keypair works without needing to specify the key name

 This test verifies step (5) above was done correctly.
-We ssh into the remote host and rely on the config file settings to log into the correct user with the correct key..
+We ssh into the remote host and rely on the ssh config file settings to log into the correct user with the correct key.

 A successful test does not prompt for a password.